barryclark/jekyll-now/_posts/2018-03-13-Pi-Hi-Fi-Using-Raspberry-Pi-Hi-Fi-Component.md

 ---
 layout: post
-title: Pi Hi Fi
+title: Pi Hi Fi - Using a Raspberry Pi as a Hi-Fi Component
 categories: blog
 comments: true
 published: false
 ---

-# Pi Hi Fi
+# Pi Hi Fi - Using a Raspberry Pi as a Hi-Fi Component

 **The Problem**